Download Financial Mechanic’s 7 Negotiation Tips & Script Template here

 I’ve seen just the ingenuity of people starting their own businesses, or like we talked about before with Chris Hutchins and how to get any job, the salary negotiation.
 Obviously, I’m saying multiple things we talked about today.

 But if you would ask me this an hour ago, I would have said the same thing.
 I didn’t think outside the box.
 And I think one of the hallmarks of the FI community is looking at a problem a little bit differently.
 And I would implore everyone out there to really think about that.
 Like, we have a reflexive answer, we have a reflexive, “Oh, I couldn’t do that.
 It’s not done that way.”

 Well, we have 150 interviews of people who have done things outside the box, outside the norm, and they have succeeded wildly.
 Well, it’s not like a very specific thing.
 It’s very broad that you don’t have to follow the script.
 You can follow your passions, you can pick up skills, and you can enjoy your life.
 And I find that so empowering.

-Jessica: I love that.
+Financial Mechanic: I love that.
 That’s a great answer.
 Jonathan, do you want to answer that question, or do you want a different one?